Nonprofit opposed to Little Rock city attorney’s plan for Pike-Fletcher-Terry House

-In a letter last week to the Little Rock Board of Directors, the Terry House Inc. board stated, "We have just begun a dialogue with the University of Arkansas Fay Jones School of Architecture and Design to utilize the house in partnership with the City of Little Rock for programing and to establish a presence for the university in Little Rock for students as well as a cultural center for the entire community."
+In a letter earlier this month to the Little Rock Board of Directors, the Terry House Inc. board stated, "We have just begun a dialogue with the University of Arkansas Fay Jones School of Architecture and Design to utilize the house in partnership with the City of Little Rock for programing and to establish a presence for the university in Little Rock for students as well as a cultural center for the entire community."

 In the next paragraph, the board said it would be "illogical" to return the house to the family of the original owners.